Gammarus roeseli: Trophic interactions

 Gammarus roeselii are omnivores.
 Although they consume animal prey, their mouthparts are morphologically better adapted for consuming detritus and suspended particles, and for scraping algae and fungi off of detrital material and other surfaces.

 Gammarus roeselii are predated on by fish.
 The distinctive spines of G. roeselii were found in a laboratory experiment to be associated with defense against predation by brown trout.

 Like other gammaridean amphipods, G. roeselii serve as hosts for microsporidian parasites.
 The parasites have a variety of effects on infected G. roeselii.
 Physiologically, infection can increase salinity tolerance.
 Infection by some microsporidians can feminize male embryos and lead to female-biased sex ratios.
 Infection status also alters predator-avoidance behavior in G. roeselii.

 Life history

 Males and females form precopulatory mating pairs; after mating, females carry eggs in a brood pouch and then release juveniles.
 Clutch size is variable, reaching up to 80 or more eggs for some females; clutch sizes are smaller, but eggs are larger, in the winter than during warmer months.
 Development in the brood pouch can take anywhere from 10 to over 200 days depending on water temperature, and survival of embryos is highest between 10 and 16 °C. Females can produce up to eight broods over their lifetimes.
 Juveniles moult nine or ten times before reaching sexual maturity.
+A study investigating potential life-history differences among the cryptic lineages of the species complex found no significant variation; traits such as clutch size are similar across lineages.